INTRODUCTION TO LOMITAS 400MG

-If you are pregnant or planning to become pregnant, tell your doctor before starting a Lomefloxacin course as it may harm your baby though any such case has not been heard off.
-Lomefloxacin may pass into breast milk and harm your baby.
-Consult your doctor first if you are breast feeding and if is safe to take this medication without affecting your child.
+If you are pregnant or planning to become pregnant, tell you’re doctor before starting a Lomefloxacin course as it may harm you’re baby though any such case has not been heard off.
+Lomefloxacin may pass into breast milk and harm you’re baby.
+Consult you’re doctor first if you are breast feeding and if is safe to take this medication without affecting you’re child.

 HOW SHOULD I TAKE LOMEFLOXACIN?